lomolisso/minerva-report-uiuc/minerva-report-uiuc.typ

 /// - margins (dictionary): Document margins.
 /// - showrules (bool): If `true`, irreversible show rules will be applied.
 ///   If more customization is needed, I recommend disabling this.
+/// - heading-numbering (string, none): Numbering scheme for headings.
+///   Use `none` to disable heading numbering.
+Default is `"1."`.
 /// - doc (content): Document to apply the template to.
 /// -> content
 #let report(